Mehedi1997/Cleanflight-stm32f2xx/README.md

-Have ever you noticed that cleanflight supports ST's F1,..F3, F4 and F7 series MCU's but F2!
+Have you ever noticed that cleanflight supports ST's F1, F3, F4 and F7 series MCU's but not F2!
 I think it will be great if F1 to F7 all are supported by clean flight.
+Let's do it!

 STM32F207xx is an arm cortex-m3 MCU which has very similar memory, peripheral and bus architecture to stm32f4xx series. this MCU is capable to run at 120Mhz clock speed, has upto 1024kb flash, 128kb RAM and 6 uart's.